Selim-Emir-Can/RoMeLa-YORI-Team-ModularGasSensor/DFRobot Ozone Sensor (0-10ppm) v1.0/README.md

 * connect SDA to GPIO 2, SCL to GPIO 3

 ## Installation
-get_ozone_data.py uses the DFRobot_Ozone library can be downloaded using:
+get_ozone_data.py uses the DFRobot_Ozone library which can be downloaded using:

 ### DFRobot_Ozone Library
 sudo apt-get update <br />